s01260387/lab4a/README.md

 developers should use lossless because its higher quality with lower size.

 ## File Formats
-* Explain the silarities and differeimnces between jpg, gif and png files.
+* Explain the similarities and differeimnces between jpg, gif and png files.

 they all represent an imag or set of images.